 - initiating or facilitating the instigation of proceedings in the competent court;

-- where the circumstances require, providing or facilitating the provision of legal aid;
+- where the circumstances require, to provide or facilitate the provision of legal aid;

 - helping to locate the debtor;